 Jeroan is a main part of temple where there are some shrines dedicated to Ida Sang Hyang Widhi (the God) and his manifestations.

-Besides shrines, there are some bale (pavilions) namely: Bale Priasan, Bale Pemereman, Balie Pewedan, Bale Priasan Dewa, Gedong Pengemit, Gedong Dewa, Bale Penyimpenan, Gedong Limas, Gedong Sari, and Bale Pengaruman.
+There are also some bale (pavilions) namely: Bale Priasan, Bale Pemereman, Bale Pewedan, Bale Priasan Dewa, Gedong Pengemit, Gedong Dewa, Bale Penyimpenan, Gedong Limas, Gedong Sari, and Bale Pengaruman.

-Besides threes above, there is an area with some pavilions for a place to prepare means and offerings of ceremony in northwest of the temple.
+Besides above, in the west of area there are some pavilions for a place to prepare means and offerings of ceremony in the west.
 The pavilions are Bale Penandingan, Bale Penyelaman, Bale Gede, Bale Pertemuan, and Bale Kulkul.